wp-plugins/jogar-mais-social-share-buttons/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3.0 =

-* New: Tested WordPress version 4.3
-* New: Validations in the use of PHP method to call buttons
-* New: Option remove scripts the plugin in front
-* New: Option to time set cache reports of the page sharing of posts
+* New: Adding WP List Table in the sharing report
-* New: Bug fixes
+* New: Small internal improvements